Getting started

 (drgnai-env) $ pip install .

-To confirm that the package was installed successfully, use drgnai test:
+In either case, to confirm that the package was installed successfully, use `drgnai test`:

 Installation was successful!